HumanBrainED/RheMAP-Surf/preprocessing.md

 This document outlines the full preprocessing pipeline used to prepare cortical surfaces and surface-based features from five widely-used macaque brain templates for the **RheMAP-Surf** project.

-The input to the pipeline includes:
+The input data to the pipeline includes:
 - Surface and volume files from five reference templates (see [`templates/`](./templates/) for details)
 - Inter-template volume warp fields from the [RheMAP project](https://gin.g-node.org/ChrisKlink/RheMAP/src/master/warps/final)